jaytaph/boxconfig/README.md

 * [ ] On password forget implementation, make sure we have a nice noticebar and the window closes automatically
 * [ ] easy search through software
 * [ ] wells and tabbars (and the span3's in the thumbnails) do not play along nicely (cannot use row/span12) (seems like you cannot use colspans in wells)
+* [ ] Users should be able to edit their ratings for a period of time
+* [ ] Users can add multiple comments, but only one rating
+* [ ] Display average rating of a component
+* [ ] Add top widget with how many ratings are given, average rating, top rated products
+* [ ] Top 3 hardware == Top 3 USED hardware, not Top 3 rated hardware
+* [ ] Top widgets should be randomly chosen

 Done